- Windows 11 is finally here and it offers amazing productivity, gaming, and security features.

-One Xbox feature expected or desired by users and especially gamers is DirectStorage, which allows games to be loaded directly from the graphics card, as they are faster.
+One Xbox feature that came to Windows 11 is DirectStorage, which allows games to be loaded faster from the NVMe drive.

-The new OS comes with this feature and allows users to load content directly from SSD to GPU memory without using so much CPU, meaning less time spent waiting and faster loading time.
+The new OS allows users to load content directly from NVMe to GPU without using so much CPU, meaning less time spent waiting and faster loading time.